hipe/tmx/lib/skylab/brazen/doc/issues/025-the-four-layer-model-model-narrative.md

-typically these silo controllers will operate in this doamin: to make sure that the connection (in whatever form it takes) is made to the datastore (in whatever shape it is, even if it is just a config file).
+typically these silo controllers will operate in this doamin: to make sure that the connection (in whatever form it takes) is made to the collection (in whatever shape it is, even if it is just a config file).